Forworddash/KeyGuard/README.md

 # KeyGuard
-Keyguard is a online password protector
+Keyguard is a online password protector built as a manifest version 3 chromium extension